claudiusnascimento/xacl/README.md

 [ ] Accept \_\_invokable method
 [ ] Accept Closures
-[ ] Beatify the methods labels when dont exist docs or @xacl
+[ ] Beatify the methods labels when dont exist docs or @xacl [ ] When the route is created but not the method in controller appears blank on view

 ### Testing